Ledger-Software/Docs/README.md

   things such as recurring bill payments
 * Ability to tag and categorize individual transactions so that the user can more easily search and filter transactions
+* The System should be able to automatically suggest tags for imported payments

 #Development Systems
 ## IDE